Posted September 7, 2016

 Tech site Motherboard reported—citing “sources in the database trading community”—that it had obtained four files, totalling 5GB in size, which apparently contained e-mail addresses and hashed passwords for 68,680,741 Dropbox users.”

-“As if stealing your personal data wasn’t bad enough, one form of Trojan malware has now become the first of its kind by also infecting victims with ransomware, forcing targets to pay to regain access to their computer as well as compromising their credentials.
+“As if stealing your personal data wasn’t bad enough, one form of Trojan Malware: Software that is intended to damage or disable computers and computer systems. has now become the first of its kind by also infecting victims with Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid., forcing targets to pay to regain access to their computer as well as compromising their credentials.

 Betabot, which steals banking information and passwords, has been around since March 2013.
 It disables antivirus and malware-scanning software on infected Windows machines before modifying them to steal users login credentials and financial data.”